 In 1999, Teale was selected as 1 of 10 members in a Round Table Grouping for Davenport Machine and was the show house for the new Servo Driven Davenport.
 This was soon followed by Teale achieving our own Patent for Servo drive improvements that put Teale in the driver’s seat for years to come.
 This experience also led to adding servo driven attachments to these already very flexible machines.

 After 10 years of refining and adding capacity to our present equipment, Teale invested in larger machinery for the automatics.
 With the purchase of a 6 spindle Wickman, the market for larger more complex parts was entered.
 Shortly thereafter, Teale purchased two more, bringing the size parameters up to 1 ¾ rd.
-During this time we also invested in secondary machines such as the Brother dual pallet machining centers.
+During this time we also invested in secondary machines such as the Brother dual pallet machining centers and Kingsbury rotary table.

 In 2015 and after serving our industry for almost 60 years Ron decided to retire.
 Michael and Aimee purchased his shares of the company and are continuing to expand and adapt to present market conditions.
 One major goal is to continue to increase value added services.

 Changes made in 2015 and 2016 include the purchase of 2 more cnc lathes and an additional 1.750 capacity Wickman.
-Our company is on the process of building a rotary table brazing machine.
-Teale capabilities will now include brazing copper and brass components for the compressor industry.
-Ultrasonic cleaning was added to ensure cga requirements.
+During Novemeber of 2016 our company is in the process of building a rotary table brazing machine.
+Teale future capabilities will now include brazing copper and brass components for the medical industry.
+At this time ultrasonic cleaning was added to ensure CGA requirements.